LeEco to lay off 325 people in US, focus on Chinese-speaking American households

 While we’ve made progress in growing our distribution channels, the challenges with raising new capital have made it difficult in the past few months to support all of our business’ priorities.
 As a result, the capital we do have will have to be highly focused resulting in a significant restructuring and streamlining of our business, operations and workforce.
 This will impact approximately 325 people in the U.S.

-It’s the culmination of an on-going shitshow that isn’t likely to end any time soon.
+It’s the culmination of an on-going shit show that isn’t likely to end any time soon.
 The full list of red flags is too long to labor over here, but consider this a bit of a greatest hits.
 Of special note are the recent resignation of CEO and founder Jia Yueting, its decision not to purchase Vizio after all and a big rethink of that giant swath of land it bought from Yahoo in the Silicon Valley.

 So, what’s going on with LeEco?
 The consensus from pretty much the start is the Chinese brand flew much too close the sun.
 It’s hard to watch that press conference from back in October and not come to the same conclusion.
 Tackling either the U.S. smartphone or TV market would have been an uphill climb in and of itself, so LeEco’s executives just said “screw it, we’re taking on everyone.”